 There are all types of storage bins available.
 There are plastic tubs with locking lids to much fancier options like the closet storage bins at the Container Store.
 They all function about the same so pick what works best for you and your budget.

 When storing sweaters in storage bins, you can use the half fold.
 This will allow you to stack them high all the way to the top with dividers between the stacks.
 You can use empty, flattened cereal boxes as free dividers.
 Or you can use the tri-folds and the Marie Kondo method and use a cardboard box between the layers.
 As you prefer.
 The point of these sweater storage ideas is to fold sweaters so they won’t get damaged or wrinkle.

 Storage Bags or Vacuum Sealed Bags

 Sweater bags are a great way if you don’t have a lot of storage space and want to slip your sweaters under your bed.
 Storage bags are inexpensive and very handy for storing your folded sweaters.
 They can also work well for easy organization to place inside a cedar chest or trunk at the foot of your bed.

-Vacuum sealed bags are a great idea if the sweaters will be stored in the basement to help prevent mold.
+Vacuum sealed bags are a great idea if the sweaters will be stored in the basement.
+This will help prevent mold.
 I would probably put the vacuum sealed bags inside of storage bins.
 This provides additional protection from possible rodents if storing in the basement.
 Vacuum-sealed storage bags will keep your sweaters clean, nicely folded, and protected until you need them again.
 Simply fold your sweaters and slip them into a bag and zip it up.
 Next, attach your vacuum cleaner hose to the bags sealing portal to remove all the excess air.
 Your sweaters will essentially be shrink wrapped until next season.
 The draw back here is that they may wrinkle.
 That is why I only suggest this method for storage that is not climate controlled, like the basement or attic or garage.

 What is the best way to store winter sweaters?